MalakJoseph/memorygame/README.md

 ### Installation

 There isn't a required one!
-Now you can clone, download or open it from [here](https://malakjoseph.github.io/memorygame/).
+Now you can clone, download or open it from <a href="https://malakjoseph.github.io/memorygametest/">here</a>.

 ### Game Instructions